Do I need a lawyer after a car accident in Georgia?

 Here’s something else the car insurance companies won’t tell you—after your case is over, your medical insurance company or worker’s compensation insurer can come after you and claim that you have to pay them back for the medical procedures that they covered.
 That process is called subrogation.
 And if the car insurance company didn’t pay you for your medical bills, where does that leave you?
 The car insurance company paid you just a little bit of money (for “pain and suffering,” maybe), and now your health insurance company or worker’s compensation insurer is telling you that you have to give that money back to them to cover your medical bills.
 That leaves you in a hole.

-4. Under-Count Your Medical Bills
+4. Under-Count the Medical Bills Caused by the Car Accident

 Medical treatment providers like hospitals, doctors, or surgical centers send their bills in unusual ways.
 For instance, if you went to the emergency room, you probably have multiple bills arising from that one visit.
 The ambulance company will send one bill, the hospital will send a second bill, and the ER doctors will send a third bill.
 Surgeries work the same way: the doctor who performed the surgery will send one bill, the hospital or facility where the surgery was performed will send a second bill, and the anesthesiologist will probably send a third.
 You are entitled to be compensated for all of those bills.